CTFAK/CTFAK/README.md

 **NOTE:** EXE -> MFA is not yet completely supported!

+**DISCLAIMER:** While this tool allows for MFA generation, **only use it for educational porpuses** and NEVER share the result with people who don't legally own the game (like we hope you do)

 # Build instructions

 Clone the project and build with VS2019, remember to include the ZLib C# extension and external libraries (GUI and decrypter.dll)